Siwwyy/MASTERS_CLASSES/README.md

-3rd year of studying!
+Master's degree!
 --------------------------
-Here I will share my code written for exercises
+Here I will share my code written for exercises in first and second year of Master's degree